 My other principal research interest is in the writings of travellers to Turkey and the Ottoman Empire.
-This has led to the forthcoming publication of Henrietta Liston’s Travels
+This led to the publication of Henrietta Liston’s Travels

-I am also interested in the dynamics and theory of translation, transmediation and adaptation, particularly as these relate to England, Italy, Scotland and Turkey.
+I am also interested in the dynamics and theory of translation, transmediation and adaptation, and the use of English as a medium of instruction, entertainment and political engagement, particularly in relation to Italy, Scotland and Turkey.
 I enjoy teaching a wide range of courses at Bilkent, and have performed alongside students in several theatrical productions during my time here in Turkey, including George Peele’s The Arraignment of Paris

 and an adaptation of James Joyce’s Portrait of the Artist as a Young Man